jpverkamp/blog/content/programming/advent-of-code/2016/2016-12-13-noisy-puzzle.md

     raise Exception('Cannot reach target')
 ```

-You could instead use {{< wikipedia "A*" >}} for the pathfinding to save a bit on the runtime, but the search runs quickly enough.
+You could instead use [[wiki:A*]]() for the pathfinding to save a bit on the runtime, but the search runs quickly enough.

 As an added bonus, it's interesting to render these maps: